Isysxp/GT40/README.md

 1. This app will not buid for Windows using Visual Studio 2019/2022 due to the well known __iob_func problem.
 	This error is quite hard to fix and requires a new version of SDL.
 I stongly suggest that you use Visual Studio 2008 at the moment until this can be fixed.
+In the meanwhile, change the linked library setting to include SDL2.dll and remove the definition HAVE_LIBPNG.